Ayesha-da/pneumonia_detection_analysis/README.md

   Limitations in our model

-* What does the model do if it receives an image that is not an x-ray (for example, a dog)?
+* What does the model do if it receives an image that is not an x-ray ?

    - Given more time and resources, we will work on a model that will put all other images in “Other” category.
    - There could still be blindspots due to the limitations of dataset.